Wayne T. Smith: Additional developments (2015–present)

 By the spring of 2015 CHS had around 200 total hospitals in 29 states, with approximately 135,000 staff and 22,000 physicians.
 It also remained the "largest hospital operator by acute care facilities" in the United States.
 Smith announced a "massive expansion" into Antioch, Tennessee in May 2015.
 Projected to be complete by 2017, Smith asserted the project would bring 1,600 new jobs to Davidson County by 2020.
 CHS sold off a number of underperforming hospitals in 2015, with The Tennessean reporting that CHS revenues were lower than expected throughout 2015 partly due to "issues with some hospitals" acquired from Health Management Associates in 2014.
 Lower revenues in the health care industry at large were also cited as a factor, with Smith asserting that CHS would focus on "growth markets" to compensate.
 In what he described as an effort to build "statewide networks" to maximize market share, in December 2015 Smith approved the acquisition of 80 percent ownership of two Indiana hospitals.
 In 2015 revenue for CHS equaled $19 billion.
 On October 3, 2016, CHS was removed from the S&P MidCap 400 and added to the S&P SmallCap 600.

 During Smith's tenure from March 2020 to May 2021, CHS was reported to have sued over 19,000 hospital patients for non-payment of hospital bills.
 Many of the defendants reported being unable to pay due to economic duress brought on by the COVID-19 pandemic.
 In 2020, CHS posted its most profitable year in at least a decade.

-In February 2025, he was named chairman of Air Products.